Covid 19 coronavirus: What the lockdown means for you and how it will be enforced

 The Government is also looking at measures to enforce quarantine on people who refuse to, Director-General of Health Ashley Bloomfield said.

-A number of options are being considered, including those like the one established at Whangaparoa after the mercy flight from China last month.
+A number of options are being considered, including those like the one established at Whangaparaoa after the mercy flight from China last month.

 What is considered an essential service?